Robust Wada Boundaries and Entropy Scaling in pp-Wave Spacetimes: Discussion

-Finally, we also calculate the basin entropy of the escape basins of our systems.
-The basin entropy is a quantitative tool that allows for determining the degree of uncertainty of a system \cite{daza2016basin}.
-As expected, the entropy is higher for larger values of the polynomial degree $n$, as it leads to more exits and a higher boundary length.
+Furthermore, we introduced a quantitative description of unpredictability through basin entropy and boundary basin entropy.
+We showed that both measures are higher for increasing values of the polynomial degree $n$, as it leads to more exits and a higher boundary length.
 The slope of the lines of entropy versus grid length, as shown in Figure \ref{fig:basin_entropy}, also got shallower -- which indicates that the entropy remains high for all box length sides.
-We have also computed the boundary basin entropy and determined that all the basins with $3< n\leq 10$ are fractal.
-The $n=3$ basin was already known to be fractal in the literature \cite{rod1973pathology, podolsky1998chaotic}.
+The boundary basin entropy analysis showed that all the basins with $n>3$ are fractal.
+The $n=3$ basin, and only that one, was already known to be fractal in the literature \cite{rod1973pathology, podolsky1998chaotic}.

+Taken together, these results establish a direct connection between relativistic geodesic dynamics and universal features of chaotic scattering, namely the coexistence of robust Wada basin topology and increasing entropy-based uncertainty in multi-exit systems.